Open-Transactions/protocol-docs/content/Transport.md

 - A future version of OT will use the secure session transport that ZeroMQ provides.
 - ECC for sign / verify and seal / open instead of RSA.
-- replace SAMY with double SHA256 to prevent birthday attacks.
+- replace SAMY with double SHA256 to prevent *birthday attacks*.